 All public secondary schools are to be equipped with computers come June this year, Minister of Education, Jessica Alupo has said.

-She was addressing secondary school head teachers from both private and public schools across the country at their Annual General Meeting for the Association of Secondary School Head teachers of Uganda (ASSHU) at UMA conference Hall in Kampala on Thursday.
+She was addressing secondary school head teachers from both private and public schools across the country at their Annual General Meeting for the Association of Secondary School Head teachers of Uganda (ASSHU) at UMA conference Hall in Kampala.

-The two day conference aimed at equipping teachers with skills on how to effectively manage the school administration drew over 700 head teachers.
+The two day conference aimed at equipping teachers with skills on how to effectively manage the school administration drew over 700 head teachers from around the country.